JakeSteam/blog-programming/_posts/2024-01-15-incrementing-version-automatically-after-release.md

 ### Using for Android builds

 If you've read this far as an Android developer, you're probably wondering how this would work for Android, since we have both version name and version code.
-Once solution that worked for me is to define the build version (using [Semantic Versioning](https://semver.org/)) in a `dependencies.gradle` file:
+One solution that worked for me is to define the build version (using [Semantic Versioning](https://semver.org/)) in a `dependencies.gradle` file:

 ```gradle
 ext.app_versions = [versionMajor:4, versionMinor:1, versionPatch:1]